Skip to content

 Is self-care selfish?

-How much time do I need?
+How much time do I need for self-care each day?

 Does exercise help mood right away?

-When should I talk to a professional?
+When should I talk to a mental health professional?

 « Back to Blog